ILDAnaSoft/ILDDoc/README.md

 # Getting an ILD repository

-If your are part of the ILD collaboration and doing physics analysis, this the place to end up.
-You can contact us by email in order to get a public repository in the ILDAnaSoft collaboration and we will create it for your.
+If you are part of the ILD collaboration and doing physics analysis, this the place to end up.
+You can contact us by email in order to get a public repository in the ILDAnaSoft collaboration and we will create it for you.

 In order to be efficient, we would need the following information in the email: